Successful Value Investing Changes Drastically In 2020

 Given the recent extreme stock market volatility (especially the divergence between sector performance) and the uncertainty about how the future economy will look like, most investors can't see the forest for the trees.
 Is value investing still interesting to generate strong returns in the future and why?

 I believe the answer to that question is yes.
-However, after the COVID-19 crisis, I believe it's becoming increasingly important to get rid of the old theory of value investing (a statement backed by empirical evidence) and start approaching value investing in a different way, which will be discussed in this article.
+However, after the Covid-19 crisis, I believe it is becoming increasingly important to get rid of the old theory of value investing (a statement backed by empirical evidence) and start approaching value investing in a different way, which will be discussed in this article.

-Take your time to read this article, I believe it's one of the most valuable I have written so far.
+Take your time to read this article, I believe it is one of the most valuable I have written so far.

-The old value investing definition: From 6.1% outperformance to 6.1% underperformance
+The old value investing definition: from 6.1% outperformance to 6.1% underperformance

 Let's start with the "old" definition of value investing, according to Investopedia: